-- The batter is thick so you’re blueberries won’t sink to the bottom.
-(Plus an extra trick to keep them from sinking!)
+- The batter is thick so your blueberries won’t sink to the bottom.
+(Plus, an extra trick to keep them from sinking!)

-- The rolled oats give these muffins and hearty chewiness, while still being light and fluffy.
+- The rolled oats give these muffins a hearty chewiness while keeping them light and fluffy.

-- All of the ingredients in these muffins make a muffin that is high in fibre, protein and whole grains, so they make a super healthy breakfast!
+- All of the ingredients in this recipe make a muffin that is high in fibre, protein and whole grains, so they make a super healthy breakfast!

 Is it better to use fresh or frozen blueberries for muffins?